 One of Facebook’s main drawbacks is that, unlike on other review sites, company owners have the option to hide Facebook recommendations/reviews(opens in a new tab).
 There’s no way to pick and choose which reviews you want to hide, but the fact that you can hide them at all means that it is possible for business owners to silence negative feedback.
 Even if this seems like a plus to you personally, think of what will happen if you have 19 glowing reviews and you are suddenly presented with a poor one.
 Would you not be tempted to get rid of it?
 And in doing so, would you be willing to say to other reviewers that you put more weight into one negative comment than all their positive feedback?

 Facebook reviews have recently transitioned to recommendations, which allows users to provide a simple yes-no answer about whether or not they recommend a business.
-There’s a new 25-character minimum as well, which serves to “allow for longer, richer, and more detailed and authentic feedback — while also making it harder for bots and spammers to game the system(opens in a new tab)”, according to ReviewsTracker.
+There’s a new 25-character minimum as well, which means a more detailed account for other users and also serves to works to minimize spam and bots.
 However, fewer ranking options leave less room for nuance.
 A user who previously would have given three stars for a business’s underwhelming performance may now simply report that they don’t recommend a business, changing the rating from “average” to “poor” in one step.

 In summary, here’s what you should think about when deciding whether or not to emphasize Facebook recommendations for your tour and activity business:

 Pros: Ranked second for customer reviews; over 2 billion monthly active users.